 At the helm of the organization, he nurtures, leads, and inspires Team Enrich to overcome hurdles that come when an organization that has been growing at 50% CAGR and more recently at over 100% on a year to year basis.
 Through his strategic thinking, keen entrepreneurial acumen and depth of industry understanding as a pioneer, he sets the organization’s long term goals.
 He oversees global Business Development, Strategy and Planning, Corporate Finance, Legal, Human Resources and Administration.
 He also spearheads the organization’s foray into new businesses and adoption of world-class business practices that make Enrich “A great place to work”.

+Arun Tripathi –Director & CEO – Renewables